Samsung Gear 360

 Two of the stores with the display are Apple Regent Street in London (pictured) and Apple The Summit in Alabama, the latter of which was chosen to participate in a private #applepride event yesterday evening.
 The celebration was held at Birmingham’s Haven, an event space located 15 minutes away from Apple’s store.

-So far, we have identified eleven of the thirteen locations with Pride band tables.
-Let us know if you spot the display elsewhere:
+Below, we have identified all thirteen original locations with Pride band tables.
+The grand reopening of Apple University Village in Seattle brought with it a fourteenth display.
+Let us know if you spot the table elsewhere:

 - Apple Regent Street